x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/permanently-delete-a-mailbox-exchange-2013-help.md

 ```

 > [!NOTE]
-> If you don’t include the <EM>Permanent</EM> parameter, the deleted mailbox is retained in the mailbox database for 30 days, by default, before it’s permanently deleted.
+> If you don't include the <EM>Permanent</EM> parameter, the deleted mailbox is retained in the mailbox database for 30 days, by default, before it's permanently deleted.